Wireless microphone: Bandwidth and spectrum

 Intermodulation (IM) is a major problem when operating multiple systems in one location.
 IM occurs when two or more RF signals mix in a non-linear circuit, such as an oscillator or mixer.
 When this occurs, predictable combinations of these frequencies can occur.
 For example, the combinations 2A-B, 2B-A, and A+B-C might occur, where A, B, and C are the frequencies in operation.
 If one of these combinations is close to the operating frequency of another system (or one of the original frequencies A, B, or C), then interference will result on that channel.
 The solution to this problem is to manually calculate all of the possible products, or use a computer program that does this calculation automatically.

 Digital Hybrid Wireless

-Digital Hybrid systems use an analogue FM transmission scheme in combination with digital signal processing (DSP) to enhance the system's audio.
-Using DSP allows the use of digital techniques impossible in the analogue domain such as predictive algorithms, thus achieving a flatter frequency response in the audio spectrum and also further reducing noise and other undesirable artifacts when compared to pure analogue systems.
+Digital Hybrid systems use an analog FM transmission scheme in combination with digital signal processing (DSP) to enhance the system's audio.
+Using DSP allows the use of digital techniques impossible in the analog domain such as predictive algorithms, thus achieving a flatter frequency response in the audio spectrum and also further reducing noise and other undesirable artifacts when compared to pure analog systems.

-Another approach is to use DSP in order to emulate analogue companding schemes in order to maintain compatibility between older analogue systems and newer systems.
+Another approach is to use DSP in order to emulate analog companding schemes in order to maintain compatibility between older analog systems and newer systems.
 Using DSP in the receiver alone can improve the overall audio performance without the penalty of increased energy consumption and resulting battery life reduction that is incurred by incorporating DSP into a battery-powered transmitter.